AtanasovAtanas/interactive-content/EN/02-HTML-Structure/04-homework.md

 * Exactly one **paragraph** for the comment

-You can find an example view [here](https://i.imgur.com/VZ3G7ds.png) You can DOWNLOAD the resources [here](https://mega.nz/file/DJZl2S4I#0VTmensITgR8ApVDNo9a2TLvNKNjHoNXbYM3oqu-uIE)
+You can find an example view [here](https://i.imgur.com/VZ3G7ds.png) You can download the resources [here](https://mega.nz/file/DJZl2S4I#0VTmensITgR8ApVDNo9a2TLvNKNjHoNXbYM3oqu-uIE)

 [/task-description]